lotaviods/teste/README.md

 # Project to handle queue messages using amqplib

-this app send them to whatsapp using @open-wa/wa-automate lib
+this app send them to whatsapp using venom whatsapp lib

 ----